giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 ## Overview

-In order to run Giant Swarm clusters, an AWS account needs to fulfill these requirements:
+In order to run Giant Swarm clusters, the AWS account(s) need to fulfill these requirements:

 - Control Plane account: